 Under the Evaluation, Research and Communications (ERC) project, USAID launched the Mobile Applications to Secure Tenure (MAST) Pilot in Burkina Faso.
 MAST uses a simple android app and a semi-crowdsourced methodology to facilitate the mapping and documentation of land in a more efficient, transparent, and affordable manner.
-USAID has already successfully piloted MAST in Tanzania, where it is now being scaled across an entire district.
-In Burkina, USAID is working with the Observatoire National du Foncier (which is funded by USAID) and with the Government of Burkina Faso to pilot MAST in four villages within Boudry Commune, close to Ouagadougou.
+USAID successfully piloted MAST in Tanzania, where it is now being scaled across an entire district.
+In Burkina, USAID worked with the Observatoire National du Foncier (which is funded by USAID) and with the Government of Burkina Faso to pilot MAST in four villages within Boudry Commune, close to Ouagadougou.

 In 2009 the Government of Burkina Faso (GoBF) adopted Law 034-2009 along with related decrees and codes to provide a mechanism to secure customary land rights in rural and peri-urban areas and to deliver land certificates (APFR).
 Prior to implementing the law, however, the GoBF relied on ad hoc efforts that were developed and implemented by donor and NGO-led projects to secure land rights across 302 rural communes.
 This lack of standard approach made it more difficult to share land information across government agencies and offices, to promote land transparency, and to create a body of knowledge from which research could be generated.